polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 ## Hyper IDE features

 Hyper IDE is not a fully fledged IDE, and cannot compare to something like VS Code or Visual Studio.
-However, its purpose is to function as an extention on top of the endpoint generator, giving you code editing capabilities of your generated Hyperlambda files - In addition to rapidly allowing you to create [workflows](/workflows/) and edit Hyperlambda files.
+However, its purpose is to function as an extension on top of the endpoint generator, giving you code editing capabilities of your generated Hyperlambda files - In addition to rapidly allowing you to create [workflows](/workflows/) and edit Hyperlambda files.

-You _can_ use Hyper IDE to edit TypeScript, Ruby, HTML and C# code, but we don't recommend exchanging it with your existing code editor, since other IDEs have much more features than Hyper IDE.
+You _can_ use Hyper IDE to edit TypeScript, Ruby, HTML and C# code, but we don't recommend replacing it with your existing code editor, since other IDEs have much more features than Hyper IDE.
 However, the opposite is also true, implying Hyper IDE have features your existing IDE does not have - Especially in regards to [Hyperlambda](/hyperlambda/), which is the axiom around which Magic evolves.

+For a walkthrough of Hyper IDE's most important features you can watch the [following YouTube video](https://www.youtube.com/watch?v=g8r8asbLIkA).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/g8r8asbLIkA?si=45Vedtt3-0ros8x6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 One example of such features is its integrated machine learning and AI features.
 With Hyper IDE, you can use OpenAI's API to ask it to create code for you.
 This resembles the way GitHub CoPilot works.

 Another difference is that Hyperlambda is a dynamic programming language, implying once you've saved your Hyperlambda files, you can immediately test your code by executing it from within Hyper IDE by clicking F5.
-This results in a much tighter development model than a traditionally compiled programming language gives you, making it much faster to find bugs and create working code.
+This results in a much tighter development model than a traditional compiled programming language gives you, making it much faster to find bugs and create working code.

-If you execute code in immediate mode using F5, and your code requires arguments, Hyper IDE will ask you for what topasss in as arguments.
+If you execute code in immediate mode using F5, and your code requires arguments, Hyper IDE will ask you for what to pass in as arguments.
 This isn't perfect, and only works for first level arguments - But if you need more complexity, you can always use the [Hyperlambda Playground](/dashboard/hyperlambda-playground/), and/or the [Endpoints Component](/dashboard/endpoints/).